Chances are if you passed Lion’s Mane growing in the woods, you wouldn’t realize it was a mushroom. It is decidedly un-mushroom-like in appearance.

 It was a small, controlled, double-blind study looking into whether or not supplementing with Lion’s Mane would improve cognitive function in people showing signs of mild decline.
 The supplement group took 250 milligrams of powdered Lion’s Mane three times a day.
 Over the course of sixteen weeks, their scores on cognitive tests improved well above those in the control group.
 Four weeks after discontinuing the supplements, their scores began to fall again.

 The evidence that Lion’s Mane supports brain health and cognitive function while protecting against Alzheimer’s disease is still in the early stages.
 But so far, what researchers are discovering is exciting stuff.
+And, of course, there are many other natural foods that support optimum brain health.

 The active compounds in Lion’s Mane also appear to have a beneficial effect on cardiovascular health… which isn’t surprising since what’s good for the heart is good for the brain and vice versa.